theoretick/limitlessc/_posts/2011-08-10-android-n-back-app-comparison.md

 <p> + Allows for variable duration, which may or may not actually be useful</p>
 <p> - Statistics?</p>
 <p><strong>Rating: 5 / 10</strong></p>
-<p>** Interesting feature note: IQ Boost also comes in a "boys name version" and "girls name version." &nbsp;No idea what that is and there's no description.</p>
+<p>** Interesting feature note: IQ Boost also comes in a "boys name version" and "girls name version."
+No idea what that is and there's no description.</p>

 <br />